albusfangautonomy/control_notes/notes/tips.md

 2. Multiplying openloop transfer function by a constant causes Nyquist plot to expand radially outward, pushing the disk margin lower.

 ## Root Locus Tips
-1. Use lead compansator to drag your asymptotes further to the left, increasing stability and transient response.
+1. Use lead compansator to drag your asymptotes further to the left, increasing stability and decreases transient response time in time domain.

     - Asymptotes are important because they're the trajectories of **closed-loop poles**.